-When you are expecting your second child, you may feel like you have so much on your to-do list that you can barely see straight!
-You start to worry about important issues like how much time you have left to prepare the new nursery, when or how to return to work, and what changes your relationship with your first-born will go through.
+When expecting your second child, you may feel like you have so much on your to-do list that you can barely see straight!
+You start to worry about important issues.
+Like how much time is left to prepare the new nursery, when or how to return to work, and what changes your relationship with your firstborn will go through.
 If you haven’t even had time to start writing them down, I don’t blame you!
-The last of this list is something that probably has been sitting on your mind since the moment you found out you are expecting again.
+The latter on this list has probably been sitting on your mind since the moment you found out you are expecting again.
 What about my other child?

 The planning of a child can feel like it is only the responsibility of the parents.
-We are focused on the financial, emotional, and physical aspects of our approaching birth.
-But some duties and changes come along with becoming an older sibling as well.
+We are focused on our upcoming birth’s financial, emotional, and physical aspects.
+But some duties and changes come along with becoming an older sibling.

-A babymoon, which is a trip dedicated to enjoying quality time or going on a last adventure before the birth of a new baby, is the perfect time to include your older child in the plans you are making.
+A babymoon, which is a trip dedicated to enjoying quality time or going on a last adventure before the birth of a new baby, is the perfect time to include your older child in your plans.
 You can chat about ways to ease the transition, what feeding the baby may look like, go over what your new days at home will entail, and let the older sibling pick out a gift for their new little brother or sister!

 Even if your child is too young to understand the wording, they will know when time is carved out for them.
-The most important aspect of making someone feel loved and appreciated is when you plan something special for them.
+The most important aspect of making someone feel loved and appreciated is planning something special for them.
 Taking your child on a babymoon with you shows them how much you enjoy being with them.

 Remind them while you’re traveling that you will still very much be available to them, but you will have to focus on the baby, too.
-You can explain how they have your attention first on this trip, and that baby will need to borrow some of that when they come home.
+You can explain how they have your attention first on this trip and that baby will need to borrow some of that when they are born.
 Focusing on your older child is still significant.
 And the memories you make on your babymoon will be fresh in their mind when the time comes!

-You may be panicking that your child is going to feel left out when the new baby arrives.
+You may be panicking that your child will feel left out when the new baby arrives.
 But your babymoon may be able to put it in a different perspective!
 Your travels will show them how you have a separate relationship with your partner, with them, and with the baby in your belly.

 That’s right!
-I’m encouraging you to travel with your child, the soon-to-be big brother or sister, because it will be fun!
+I’m encouraging you to travel with your child, the soon-to-be big brother or sister because it will be fun!
 Your child loves you and loves spending time with you.
 What better way for your family to enjoy each other in this current state than a babymoon?
-Your family dynamic will never be the same as it is at this moment.
+Your family dynamic will never be the same as it is now.
 So take advantage of it!
 It will also be the last time you will travel as a family of three.
-Also, the memories that you will make are priceless — the bookmark at the end of this chapter.
+Also, the memories you will make are priceless — the bookmark at the end of this chapter.

-For all the daunting tasks that seem to pile up toward the end of pregnancy, this checkmark on your list is one you are bound never to forget.
-Grab your laptop, sit your firstborn in your lap, and get to planning!
-This trip will help your child feel included, show them the importance of quality time, teach them about relationships within your family and show them a great time!
+For all the daunting tasks that seem to pile up toward the end of pregnancy, this checkmark on your list is one you will never forget.
+Grab your laptop, sit your firstborn in your lap, and get to planning your babymoon!
+This trip will help your child feel included, show them the importance of quality time, teach them about relationships within your family, and show them a great time!
 Enjoy your babymoon with your soon-to-be big sibling!